buda-base/lds-pdi/README.md

 Ex POST: curl --data "searchType=Res_byName&L_NAME=(\"mkhan chen\" AND (\"'od zer\" OR \"ye shes\"))&LG_NAME=bo-x-ewts&I_LIM=100" http://localhost:8080/resource/templates
 ```

-**NOTE:** You can get this json output format using GET requests by adding &jsonOut=true to your URL request.
+**NOTE:** You can get this json output format using GET requests by adding &jsonOut or ?jsonOut to your URL request.

 Ex Testing POST JSON :